VOL. IV - APPENDIX B

 • Benjamin Hook and Mary Knight

-Joseph and Elizabeth's so Benjamin Hook of the parish of Wartling married Mary Knight of this parish on 10 November 1822 at East Blatchington, Sussex.
+Joseph and Elizabeth's son Benjamin Hook of the parish of Wartling married Mary Knight of this parish on 10 November 1822 at East Blatchington, Sussex.
 Both parties were only able to make their mark.
 The witnesses were William Peckham and Mercy Reed, both of whom were only able to make their mark.

 In 1839 Joseph and Elizabeth's son Benjamin Hook is shown as occupying a house and garden in Wartling.